eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.6.6 PID or attestation deletion

 In case the User no longer wants to retain a specific PID or attestation in their Wallet Unit, the User can delete it.
 If the PID Provider or Attestation Provider issued multiple attestations that have the same content and are valid, the Wallet Unit deletes them all.
 Deleting a PID or an attestation also means that the WSCD destroys the cryptographic key material associated with that PID or attestation.
-Before deleting the PID or attestation and the cryptographic keys, the (WSCD included in the) Wallet Unit will authenticate the User.
+Before deleting the PID or attestation and the cryptographic keys, the WSCA included in the Wallet Unit will authenticate the User.

 ## 7 Security and Data Protection